thebaldgeek/thebaldgeek.github.io/UAV-Drone.md

 Copy past the above list and put it on the end of the usual 'globe' URL.
 Takes about 15 seconds to load all 300+ ICAO's, so just hang in there.

-Their are some UAVs that have been tagged with a class and some that are not, so pick a method, tbg suggests ICAO, and stick with it.
+There are some UAVs that have been tagged with a class and some that are not, so pick a method, tbg suggests ICAO, and stick with it.

 PLEASE!
 If you know of any UAV's that are not listed (either by 'type' or ICAO hex) please let tbg know and he can update the list.